khakhalin/notes/keywords/data_wh.md

 Typically has relational DBs in the core, but potentially other stuff around it (non-relational, files, etc.) Typically relies on several "types" (logical caregories) of tables, and **ETL jobs** (Extract-Transform-Load) to move data across them, for analysis and reporting capabilities.
 Typically goes away from raw data, and towards certain semi-processed "themes", half-way towards future analyses (raw data → staging area → conversion into a usable structure → storage).

-There's an argument for having a DWH **Non-volatile**, that is, a system wehre old data is not removed, and is not altered once it was added.
-On the other hand, there is a good argument for having the data amended (say, when an invoice was cancelled or adjusted some weeks after a business event).
-Would not we, in this case, want the corresponding record in the system contain the amended (new actual) value, and not (only) the original value?
+* There's an argument for having a DWH **Non-volatile**, that is, a system where old data is at minimum never removed, or in the extreme case, not even altered once it was added.
+For example, a good implementation of [[gdpr]] involves not removing, but "blanking out" personal data, and then partially decoupling deleted customers, but not removing hashed IDs themselves, as doing so would invalidate other tables.
+* On the other hand, there is a good argument for having the data amended (say, when an invoice was cancelled or adjusted some weeks after a business event).

+In practice, a good DWH exists somewhere between these two extremes, maintaining a balance between structure consistency and data validity.
+But unlike [[datalake]]

-A Data WH typically consists of:
+**A Data WH typically consists of:**
-1. **Database**: usually relational, often cloud-based (Redshift, Azure, or BigQuery)
+1. **Databases**: relational, cloud-based (Redshift, Azure, or BigQuery)
-2. **ETL**: extracts info from sources, validates and cleans it (see [[data_cleaning]]), combines and integrates data from different sources, potentially pre-processes it (to make it more usable in the future), and loads it somewhere.
+2. **ETL jobs**: extracts info from sources, validates and cleans it (see [[data_cleaning]]), combines and integrates data from different sources, potentially pre-processes it (to make it more usable in the future), and loads it somewhere.
+A good example would be [[dbt]] jobs maintained by [[airflow]]
 3. **Metadata**, or **Data Dictionary**, describing formats, origins, relationships, and usage of data (see below)
 4. **Access tools**: quering, reporting, data mining, OLAP (Online analytical processing)
 5. **Bus**, aka data mart - a way to partition data (_is it a scaling tool?_)